How to Discipline a Cat…Yes, it can be done!

 The most productive and healthy approach to punishing your cat is essentially the polar opposite of positive rewards.
 Say she bites or scratches you for no reason; the impulsive reaction might be to swat her paw away, or shout a little warning.

 This isn’t productive ? instead

 Simply ignore her.
-Maybe even get up and walk away ? giving absolutely zero credence or attention to her bad behaviour.
+Maybe even get up and walk away, giving absolutely zero credence or attention to her bad behavior.
 Over time, she will come to realize that particular actions on her part result in being ignored by her owner, and the lesson will sink in.

-It’s not always practical to leave the room or walk away, but as long as you exhibit some sign of intentional (temporary) neglect, such as complete silence ? remember, most vocal cues will be seen as a positive ? then the message should be loud and clear.
+It’s not always practical to leave the room or walk away, but as long as you exhibit some sign of intentional (temporary) neglect, such as complete silence.
+Remember, most vocal cues will be seen as a positive so the message should be loud and clear.

 Always remain consistent in your discipline!
 The only way our pets learn anything is by constant reinforcement; just the same as training tricks takes time and patience.
 It can be difficult to keep up a disciplinary demeanor sometimes, but it’ll pay off in the long run.

 And don’t give into those manipulative meows!
 Your cat knows exactly what it’s doing.
 It’s a battle of wills.
 Are you really going to lose out to someone who licks their own private parts?

 And that’s it: healthy, productive cat discipline boils down to strategic rewards, an iron will to ignore bad behavior and the conviction to stick to your guns.
 Good luck!